redecheck/redecheck/README.md

 # Welcome to ReDeCheck!

-ReDeCheck is an automated tool designed to aid developers with the process of testing the layouts of responsive (i.e., "mobile ready") web sites.
-With the huge range of devices available nowadays, performing adequate quality assurance on a sufficient range of devices is extremely difficult, if not impossible.
+ReDeCheck (REsponsive DEsign CHECKer, pronounced “Ready Check”) is an automated tool designed to aid developers during the process of testing the layouts of responsive (i.e., "mobile ready") web sites.
+With the huge range of devices currently available, performing adequate quality assurance on a sufficient range of devices is extremely difficult, if not impossible.
 Yet, since it is important to have a high-quality mobile-ready web site, ReDeCheck makes responsive web testing both efficient and effective!

 ## Installing Maven